IDCS-NTUT/IDCS/README.md

 buildings, orbiting billboards that use sprite assets, and an optional debug mode with a spinning cube.
-Renderer selection is now controlled through the structured `sim.renderer` block (`mode`, `backend`, `msaa_samples`, `lighting`, and `laser` options).
+Renderer selection is now controlled through the structured `sim.renderer` block (`mode`, `backend`, `msaa_samples`, `lighting`, `laser`, and `assets` options).
 Requests for unavailable backends fall back to the CPU renderer while keeping the `SimCamera.next_frame()` contract compatible with OpenCV sources.
+The OpenGL renderer currently loads mesh resources from `assets/sim_scene.yaml`, uploading OBJ geometry and sprite textures into GPU buffers ready for the upcoming draw pipeline.

 ## Data products
 Detections are serialized using `common.schemas.DetectionMsg`, which includes